-In IntelliJ IDEA, there are two types of formats in which a project's configuration can be stored — the file-based format format (legacy) and the directory-based format (default and recommended).
+In IntelliJ IDEA, there are two types of formats in which a project's configuration can be stored — the file-based format and the directory-based format.

-For file-based projects, the IDE creates the .ipr, .iws and .iml files.
-For projects stored in the directory-based format, the IDE creates the .iml file and the .idea directory that keeps project settings.
+For the directory-based format, the IDE creates the .iml file and the .idea directory that keeps project settings.
+It's the default format for projects in IntelliJ IDEA at this moment.

 Share project settings through VCS